Morwenn/cpp-sort/docs/Sorters.md

 | Best        | Average     | Worst       | Memory      | Stable      | Iterators     |
 | ----------- | ----------- | ----------- | ----------- | ----------- | ------------- |
 | ?           | n log n     | n log n     | n           | No          | Random-access |

-*Until version 1.7.0:* the algorithm used GNU's [`bitmap_allocator`][bitmap-allocator] with `std::list` when possible instead of the default allocator, leading to speed improvements up to 25%.

-*Changed in version 1.7.0:* the `std::list` used by the algorithm has been replaced with a custom list implementation whose speed does not depend on the availability of some allocator, and which should be faster than the previous implementation in any case (still not anywhere near fast).

 ### `merge_sorter`